Symptoms and Causes |

 Symptoms may appear two to 14 days after exposure to the virus.
 Children have similar, but usually milder, symptoms than adults.
 Older adults and people who have severe underlying medical conditions are at higher risk of more serious complication from COVID-19.

 Call 911 and get immediate medical attention if you have these warning signs:

 This list does not include all possible symptoms.
-Contact your healthcare provider if you are concerned you may coronavirus, have other symptoms or have any severe symptoms.
+Contact your healthcare provider if you’re concerned you may have coronavirus or have any severe symptoms.

 COVID-19 is diagnosed with a laboratory test.
 Your healthcare provider may collect a sample of your saliva or swab your nose or throat to send for testing.

 When should I be tested for the coronavirus (COVID-19)?